-Despite the size and wealth of our employers, most security officers are paid poverty wages, have few benefits, and receive minimal training.
+Despite the size and wealth of today’s security employers, most security officers are paid poverty wages, have little to no benefits, and receive minimal training.
 The average pay for security officers is less than $23,000 a year.

-With such poor working conditions, few security officers stay on the job for long- – often resulting in inexperienced, poorly trained officers.
-A recent report on the private security services industry in the U.S. estimates that annual employee turnover in our industry still exceeds 100 percent for many security companies and can be as high as 300 to 400 percent for low-road firms.
+Given such poor working conditions, few security officers stay on the job for long, resulting in an inexperienced, poorly trained pool of workers.
+A recent report on the private security services industry in the U.S. estimates that annual employee turnover in our industry still exceeds 100 percent for many security companies and can be as high as 300 to 400 percent for low-road contractors.

-These turnover rates rival those of the fast food industry and pose a serious risk to public safety as private security officers often are first responders to life-threatening emergencies.
+These turnover rates present a serious risk to public safety as private security officers are our nations front-line responders–often the first on a scene in many emergency situations.

-While employee turnover fell somewhat during the economic crisis, the security industry’s “revolving door” approach — which ensures that inexperienced officers struggle to meet the demands of the job — remains a problem.
-More rigorous training of security officers would prepare officers to better deal with emergency situations, but too often such training does not exist.
+The security industry’s “revolving door” approach means inexperienced officers often struggle to meet the demands of the job.
+More rigorous training standards would prepare officers to better deal with emergency situations, but too often this training is not offered.

-Many of our fellow security officers report that they don’t receive training, or that training is very superficial.
-Often, more experienced officers are asked to train new hires during work hours.
-And when officers are transferred to new buildings, they’re not trained on the new building’s specific emergency procedures.
+Many of our fellow security officers report not receiving any training at all or inadequate and superficial training.
+Often, more experienced officers are asked to train new hires during work hours in a rushed manner.
+In addition, when officers are transferred to new locations, often they are not trained on the new site’s specific emergency procedures.

-Despite the size of the security industry and its impact on public safety, in the United States there are few local, state, or federal standards to maintain quality.
-There are few legal standards to determine who should be able to serve as a security officer and what type of safety training and other skills officers should have.
-Therefore training is often left in the hands of security contractors who want to keep costs to a minimum and put officers on the job quickly in order to overcome high turnover rates.
+Despite the immense and growing size of the security industry and its impact on public safety, there are few local, state, or federal standards.
+Too often training is left in the hands of security contractors who want to keep costs to a minimum and put officers on the job quickly in order to overcome high turnover rates.

-Given the wide disparity on basic requirements for private security officers from state to state, and the many that have weak rules or no standards at all, our movement to raise standards in the industry is a key factor in keeping the public safe.
+Given the vast disparity on basic requirements for private security officers from state to state, our movement to raise industry standards across the country is a key factor in keeping the public safe and secure.